arjunaber/arjunaber/README.md

 🎓   Studying Information System at TELKOM UNIVERSITY.

-🌱   Learning more about Fullstack Dev, Systems Design and Artificial Intelligence.
+🌱   Learning more about Fullstack Dev.

-✍️   Pursuing Coding as hobbies/side hustles
+✍️   Pursuing Coding as hobbies

 🛠  Tech Stack